aqarios/luna-model/README.md

 ### Binaries

 You have two options for obtaining pre-built binaries:
-- Using AqModels as a builtin of the [luna-quantum](https://pypi.org/project/luna-quantum) package.
+- Using LunaModel as a builtin of the [luna-quantum](https://pypi.org/project/luna-quantum) package.
-  _Note that all imports in all examples and code snippets change from `aqmodels` to `luna_quantum`_.
+  _Note that all imports in all examples and code snippets change from `LunaModel` to `luna_quantum`_.
 - Installing it from the Aqarios private artifact feed. **This is only available for Aqarios Employees.**

 ### From Source